agustinustheo/icp-scanner/README.md

 ### Multi-API Support

-The scanner implements a robust fallback system to ensure maximum compatibility:
+The scanner implements a fallback system to ensure maximum compatibility:

 - Rosetta API: Industry-standard blockchain API used by many exchanges
 - Dashboard APIs: ICP-specific APIs with different response formats